 The Multicultural Communities Council of Illawarra Ltd (MCCI), formerly known as the Illawarra Ethnic Communities Council (IECC) was established in 1975 in Wollongong.

 In August, 1987, the Eastern European and Baltic States Aged Day Care Centre was opened by the Minister of Youth and Community Services, the Hon John Aquilina MP.
-As one of the first ethnic specific day care programs in the region, the program highlighted the need for more ethnic-specific aged care services for the ageing (CALD) community.
+As one of the first ethnic specific day care programs in the region, the program highlighted the need for more ethnic-specific aged care services for the ageing CALD community.

 Since then, MCCI has continued to grow and diversify its programs and services.
-MCCI now runs aged care services, and cultural training and consultancy services in NSW and ACT; youth and community development programs in the Illawarra Shoalhaven, and advocates at all levels of Government as one of four peak bodies recognised by the NSW Government’s Leaders in Cultural Diversity initiative.
+MCCI now runs aged care services, cultural training and consultancy services in NSW and ACT; youth and community development programs in the Illawarra Shoalhaven, and advocates at all levels of government as one of four peak bodies recognised by the NSW Government’s Leaders in Cultural Diversity initiative.